onedayatatime/spiritsoulbody/docs/holy-spirit.md

 #### He has fellowship
 > May the grace of the Lord Jesus Christ, and the love of God, and the fellowship of the Holy Spirit be with you all. - **2 Corinthians 13:14**

+#### He gives access to Father
+> For through him we both have access to the Father by one Spirit. - **Ephesians 2:18**

 #### He gives wisdom
 > But they could not stand up against the wisdom the Spirit gave him as he spoke. - **Acts 6:10**
+> I keep asking that the God of our Lord Jesus Christ, the glorious Father, may give you the Spiritf of wisdom and revelation, so that you may know him better. - **Ephesians 1:17**

 #### He helps judge
 > The person with the Spirit makes judgments about all things, but such a person is not subject to merely human judgments, - **1 Corinthians 2:15**